Allegro

 - Allegro UI Components

-- Aria Allegro and Aria Core
+- Aria Core and Aria Allegro

 - This section covers some of the commonalities and in brief explains a typical process to set the two systems to enable a functioning Client production environment or an environment for Sales and Professional Services demos.